vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/01_Early_Studies_19862000/06_The_Ramtek_Inscriptions_2.md

 The readings of Jamkhedkar’s edition are given after the text, in so far as they differ from the text as adopted by us.
 When the two published versions \(Jamkhedkar 1987b and 1992\) differ, one reading is almost always an obvious misprint and has not been reported.
 In one doubtful case both readings are given with J2 denoting the later versioṇ So many of Jamkhedkar’s readings are metrically impossible that this has not been explicitly remarked in each case.

 Orthographical ‘peculiarities’ such as the use of the homorganic nasal for the anusvāra, the doubling of consonants after r  have been left unaltered.
-The punctuation marks are, however, all ours, with the sole exception of the double daṇd

-. a  after verse 27.
+The punctuation marks are, however, all ours, with the sole exception of the double daṇḍa  after verse 27.
 Commas have been used to indicate the ends of the odd pādas.

 It should be noted that our use of brackets in the translation differs from the system employed in the editioṇ Explicatory additions are placed in \(parentheses\), restorations proposed in the notes to the edition are within hangular bracketsi, and lacunae in the text are indicated with the use of \[square brackets\].
 Words or parts of words which are in parentheses or angular brackets in the text are not marked as such in the translatioṇ